NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

-This constraint works by projecting rays to the ground from the chosen uniformly distributed pixels, finding the *anchor points* where the rays intersect the DEM, then adding to the cost function to optimize reprojection errors for the anchor points.
+This constraint works by projecting rays to the ground from the chosen uniformly distributed pixels, finding the *anchor points* where the rays intersect the DEM, then adding to the cost function to optimize reprojection errors (:numref:`bundle_adjustment`) for the anchor points.
 This complements the reprojection errors from triangulated interest point matches, and the external DEM constraint (if used).

 Anchor points are strongly encouraged either with an intrinsic constraint or an external DEM constraint.
 Their number should be